 - Mrs. Carter participated in the dedication of our current building in March 1977.

 Support from the First Ladies dates back at least to the late 19th century:

 - First Lady Betty Ford visited the wards of Children's National and helped raise funds for its expansion when her husband was in Congress.
 Her dedication to children continued an interest she shared with her mother, who took her as a young adult to a local children's hospital in Michigan.

 - First Ladies Jacqueline Onassis Kennedy, Eleanor Roosevelt, Bess Truman, and Lou Henry Hoover all visited the hospital.

-- First Lady Edith Roosevelt visited the hospital and gave money gifts to Children's National, along with several other charities she supported.
-She sent large firsts of cash to various hospitals that treated poor families, instructing physicians to give cash to people when they were being discharged.
+- First Lady Eleanor Roosevelt visited the hospital and gave money gifts to Children's National, along with several other charities she supported.
+She sent large gifts of cash to various hospitals that treated poor families, instructing physicians to give cash to people when they were being discharged.

 - First Lady Lucy Webb Hayes supported poor families in Washington, DC, and regularly sent flowers to the hospital.

 - First Lady Grace Coolidge and President Coolidge attended the Children's Hospital Ball at the Willard Hotel in every year from 1924 to 1928.